dabamos/openadms-node/README.md

 ```

 ## Virtual Environment
-The Python tool `pyvenv` can be used to set-up a virtual environment for
+The Python tool `venv` can be used to set-up a virtual environment for
 development (with `csh`/`tcsh` on Unix):

 ```